-Election of Directors Proposal We are asking stockholders to elect the nine nominees named in this proxy statement to serve on our Board until the 2024 annual meeting of stockholders or until their successors have been duly elected and qualified.
-Background All nine nominees currently serve on our Board Eight of the nine nominees are independent • 33% of the nominees are women • 67% of the nominees represent an ethnic minority The Board of Directors unanimously recommends that you vote "FOR" the election of each of the nominees for director.
+Election of Directors

+• We are asking stockholders to elect the nine nominees named in this proxy statement to serve on our Board until the 2025 annual meeting of stockholders or until their successors have been duly elected and qualified.

+- All nine nominees currently serve on our Board - Eight of the nine nominees are independent - 33% of the nominees are women - 67% of the nominees represent an ethnic minority

+The Board of Directors unanimously recommends that you vote "FOR" the election of each of the nominees for director.

-Our Board currently has ten members, consisting of our Chief Executive Officer and President (who also serves as Chairman of the Board) and nine other directors, all of whom are "independent" under the listing standards of NASDAQ.
-The terms of office of all ten directors expire at the Annual Meeting.
-Under First Hawaiian's age limitation policy, following his attainment of age 75 subsequent to the 2022 annual meeting of stockholders, Mr. W. Allen Doane will not stand for re-election to the Board at the 2023 Annual Meeting.
-In connection with the Annual Meeting, the size of our Board will be reduced to nine members.
+Our Board currently has nine members, consisting of our Chief Executive Officer and President (who also serves as Chairman of the Board) and eight other directors, all of whom are "independent" under the listing standards of NASDAQ.
+The terms of office of all nine directors expire at the Annual Meeting.

-At the Annual Meeting, you will be asked to elect nine individuals to serve on the Board that the Board has nominated for re-election, each to serve for a one-year term expiring at the next annual meeting of stockholders in 2024.
+At the Annual Meeting, you will be asked to elect nine individuals to serve on the Board that the Board has nominated for re-election, each to serve for a one-year term expiring at the next annual meeting of stockholders in 2025.
 Each director will hold office until his or her successor has been elected and qualified or until the director's earlier resignation or removal.